 - discover ways of a gentle life and resources of resilience

 - define new perspectives, identify their obstacles and find ways to overcome them.

-I offer counseling and mental support to people of the entertainment and creative business – confidential and free of judgement.
+I offer mental support to people of the entertainment and creative business – confidential and free of judgement.